In school year 2017-2018, the 8th edition of the ASGARD project will take place. All schools over the world can

-11th November 2016: Your proposal should be sent to us.
-Use the submission form below (also contains the emailaddress to send it to).
+11th November 2017: Your proposal should be sent to us.
+Use the application form below (also contains the emailaddress to send it to).

-Until April, 17th, 2017 : Teams build their experiment and test it.
+Until April, 13th, 2018 : Teams build their experiment and test it.
 Provisory reports are requested to follow up the necessary progress in each team.
 To assure the flight readiness of your experiment, you can send content questions to Erik during the whole process of building and testing.
-Finally, you have to deliver the finished experiment at the organisation (ESERO, Avenue Bouchout 10, 1020 Brussels) 10 days before launch, together with the report of positive testing of hardware and software (if relevant).
+Finally, you have to deliver the finished experiment at the organisation (ESERO BE, Avenue Bouchout 10, 1020 Brussels) 10 days before launch, together with the filled in acceptance review.